expo/expo/packages/expo-splash-screen/README.md

 > **Android only.**

-Using this resize mode your app will be leveraging Android's ability to present a static bitmap while the application is starting up.
+By using this resize mode your app will will leverage Android's ability to present a static bitmap while the application is starting up.
-Android (unlike iOS) does not support stretching of the provided image during launching phase, so the application will present the given image centered on the screen at its original dimensions.
+Android (unlike iOS) does not support stretching of the provided image during launch, so the application will present the given image centered on the screen at its original dimensions.

 | Android                                                   |
 |-----------------------------------------------------------|
 | <img src="./assets/demo-android-native.gif" height="350" /> |

-> Animation above present one of [known issues](#native-mode-pushes-splash-image-up-a-little-bit)
+> Animation above presents one of our [known issues](#native-mode-pushes-splash-image-up-a-little-bit)

 Selecting this resize mode requires some more work to be done in native configuration.
-Please take a look at [`res/drawable/splashscreen.xml`](#resdrawablesplashscreenxml) section and [`res/drawable/splashscreen_background.png`](#resdrawablesplashscreen_backgroundpng) section.
+Please take a look at the [`res/drawable/splashscreen.xml`](#resdrawablesplashscreenxml) and [`res/drawable/splashscreen_background.png`](#resdrawablesplashscreen_backgroundpng) sections.

 ## 📚 API